Rebecca Rippon

-Rebecca Marie Rippon (born 26 December 1978) is an Australian water polo player.
+Rebecca "Bec" Marie Rippon (born 26 December 1978) is an Australian former water polo player.
 She represented Australia as a member of the Australia women's national water polo team at the 2004 Summer Olympics and the 2008 Summer Olympics, where she won a bronze medal.

-Personal
+Personal life

 Rippon is from the Sydney area of Chester Hill, New South Wales.
 Her nicknames include Beccy, Mike, and 4.
 She is 167 cm tall and weighs 72 kg.
 She has a sister, Melissa Rippon, who also plays water polo for Australia's national water polo team.
 She has a step-sister Kate Gynther, who also has represented Australia in water polo.
 Her mother died in 2000 as a result of breast cancer.

 Water polo

 Rippon's home competition pool is Sutherland Leisure Centre.

 Club

 Rippon played club water polo for Cronulla Water Polo Club in the National Water Polo League, until her 2012 retirement from the sport.
 She was a member of the team in 2011.
 Her team tried to encourage her to change her mind into the second month of the season.
 The campaign to get her to return was led by her Serbian born coach Predrag Mihailovic.
 She has also played for Balmain Water Polo Club in 2008 and 2010 in the National Water Polo League.

 In 2007, she played club water polo in Greece for Vouliagmeni Nautical Club and for the Balmain Tigers in the National Water Polo League.